this-and-that/baker/README.md

   * Added support to open a specific page of a downloaded book
   * Added support to remove vertical bounce (for non-scrolling books)
   * Added support to enable automatic media playback
-  * Changed the gesture to open the status bar to the more reliable doubletap
+  * Changed the gesture to open the status bar to the more reliable double-tap
   * Fix: page anchors now handled in internal links
   * Fix: orientationchange event now fires
   * Minimum supported version: iOS 3.2